Heroes Reborn (miniseries): Reception

 Heroes Reborn received an average score of 53 out of 100 on Metacritic, indicating "mixed or average reviews".
 On Rotten Tomatoes, 42% of 50 reviews are positive, with the consensus stating, "Focusing on special effects and unearned melodrama at the expense of the original's initially intriguing narrative, Heroes Reborn is a series revival with seemingly limited prospects."

 About the show's reception, Kring said: "Well, when you make a show like that, I was adamant about that show being a thirteen-episode event series, and having a closed-ended quality to it.
 I had always felt that one of the issue with Heroes was the ongoing nature of it was difficult to sustain, so I really loved the idea that this was a thirteen-episode event series, and when it was over, it was over.
 I don’t know that the audience ever really understood that that was the initial plan from the very beginning.
 So I think that it got a little confusing for the audience as to whether it was a reboot of Heroes, or whether it was just an event series.
 As much as we tried to say it every time in the press, I think that message may not have completely come through, that it was always intended to come to an end.
 So in terms of how it wrapped up, I feel a little remorse that I think a lot of people didn’t understand that it was supposed to wrap up when it did.
 We actually really felt very good about what we accomplished with the thirteen episodes."

 Home media releases

 Heroes Reborn - Event Series was released on DVD and Blu-ray disc on April 12, 2016 in Region 1 by Universal Studios Home Entertainment.

 Other media

+Comics

+Titan Comics published two Heroes Reborn-related limited series: